Road map to success at Wayne State

 - How to Register for classes

-- Degree Audit is a self-service program that helps you evaluate your progress towards completion of your degree program.
-Visit stars.wayne.edu and log in using your Access ID and Pipeline password to log in.
-Find out more information.
+- Graduate students - Degree Audit is a self-service program that helps you evaluate your progress towards completion of your degree program.
+Visit stars.wayne.edu and log in using your Access ID and Academica password to log in.

 - S.M.A.R.T Check is mandatory if you are intending to withdraw from a course.
 During your visit, you will meet with an enrollment management representative and learn about how withdrawing from a course will specifically impact you, both academically and financially.
 You will receive personalized information to help you make an educated decision.